US warns Russia as Kremlin talks about war threat in Ukraine

 Moscow argues it's not a party to the deal between Ukraine and self-proclaimed separatist regions, and denies Ukrainian and Western assertions of sending its troops and weapons into eastern Ukraine.

-In his speech at the OSCE meeting, Lavrov urged Ukraine to grant autonomy to the rebel regions as required by the Minsk deal, warning that Kyiv’s refusal to honor it is a “way toward a catastrophe.”
+In his speech at the OSCE meeting, Lavrov urged Ukraine to grant autonomy to the rebel regions, warning that Kyiv’s refusal to honor its pledge is a “way toward a catastrophe.”

-He also warned Biden at their meeting that “any further NATO expansion eastward undoubtedly compromises our core security interests.”
+He also told Blinken at their meeting that “any further NATO expansion eastward undoubtedly compromises our core security interests.”

 The top Russian diplomat charged that the West is “playing with fire” when it argues that Russia doesn’t have a say in NATO’s expansion plans.